rhysd/hgrep/README.md

 - Preprocessor is not supported (e.g. search zip files)
 - Pattern file (`-f` or `--file` of `rg`) is not supported
+- Sorting results (`--sort` and `--sortr`) is not supported because it significantly slows down printing the search output
 - Memory map is not used until `--mmap` flag is specified
 - Adding and removing file types are not supported.
 Only default file types are supported (see `--type-list`)
 - `.ripgreprc` config file is not supported